-The transmittal process is one of the common project management processes in capital construction projects.
+The transmittal process is one of the common project management processes in capital construction projects, often facilitated by construction project management software.
 It is a form of project communication that is usually used as a record of the project documentation.
 Transmittals allow the project team to keep track of the communications that are sent and received between the different entities involved in the project.
 In addition, transmittals are also used to create a record of each of the communications that are sent and received, so that they can be referred to later if a question or issue arises.

 Nevertheless, with the growing demand for enforcing the adoption of the best practices of transparency, accountability, and any time single version of the truth performance and status reporting, transmittals could be adding an unnecessary communication layer that could hinder the successful adoption of those practices.
 Achieve those best practices, will require that there should be no layer between those who are authorized to transmit the generated project’s records and related documents and between those who are authorized to review, approve, and respond to those transmitted records and related documents as well as those who are authorized to monitor, evaluate and report on the status of those transmitted records and documents.